mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> <a name="cm_cdh_key_points"/> High-level CM and CDH Points

-* A CM version is not tied to one CDH release
+* CM and CDH are not fused products
-    * You can administer CDH4 clusters with CM5
+    * You can add CM to a CDH cluster that's already made
+    * The CM version may be a later release than the CDH nodes
 * CM agents placed on each cluster node talk back to the CM server
     * Ergo, you cannot connect to any cluster with any CM instance
 * Cloudera recommends deploying CDH with parcels
     * Package- and tarball-based deployment are also supported
-* CMs supports REST API for browser-based and script-driven tasks
+* CMs supports a REST API for browser- and CLI-based tasks
-    * API versions are supersets of previous versions (with some inconsistencies)
+    * API follows a superset versioning model
-    * http://<i>your_cm_host</i>:7180/api/version returns the latest supported release
+    * Use http://<i>your_cm_host</i>:7180/api/version to see the current version
-    * Some API calls may not pertain to earlier CDH releases
+    * Certain API calls may be deprecated
-        * (We'll review the [CM API](http://cloudera.github.io/cm_api/) on Wednesday)
+        * We'll review the [CM API](http://cloudera.github.io/cm_api/) on Wednesday

 ---
 <div style="page-break-after: always;"></div>